AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

 	- Click the button "+ADD NEW"

-	- Enable the checkbox "Peering with Private Network"
+	- Enable the checkbox "Peering over Private Network"

 	- Select "AWS Transit Gateway" as Transit Gateway1